Callbacks

 On Close

 The optional onClose callback triggers if the Skipify wallet is closed instead of completing checkout.
-This allows you to add custom actions when customers exit the checkout experience early (thus bypassing both the success
+This allows you to add custom actions when customers exit the checkout experience early (this will bypass both the success and error callbacks).